JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiIncludeBlocksSpecs.md

 </div>
 ````````````````````````````````

-Text can be prepended and appended to each clipping area:
+Text can be prepended and appended to each clipping:
 ```````````````````````````````` extraExtensions
 FlexiCodeBlocks
 ```````````````````````````````` example
 +{
     "source": "./exampleInclude.js",
-    "clippingAreas":[{
-        "startLineNumber": 1,
+    "clippings":[{
         "endLineNumber": 1,
         "afterText": "..."
     },